nerellapavan/IAC_Samples/README.md

 **ELBLister.py** - Describes all of the ELBs in the EAST region and returns just the names.
 More could be added to this to actually do something with those names.

-**MFAChecker.py** - Not useful at this time but the plan is to scan for users who are and are not using MFA on their users since AWS doesnt provide a way to enforce this important security rule.
+**MFAChecker.py** - Not useful at this time but the plan is to scan for users who are and are not using MFA on their users since AWS doesnt provide a way to enforce this important security rule outside of a policy file.

 **SGInventory.py** - Using boto it will run a describe on all security groups and output the data to a output.json file locally.
 It will also convert the json to a CSV file.
 The output to the CSV file needs to be cleaned up a bit.